tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 3. The Response.comment supplies human-readable text describing reasons for the Test result.

-An Amendment Test may propose a change to an exisiting Darwin Core (Wieczorek et al. 2012) value or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) or fill in a missing value.
+An Amendment Test may propose a change to an existing Darwin Core (Wieczorek et al. 2012) value or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) or fill in a missing value.
 Amendment Tests are intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment Test MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed amendments as part of a pipeline in preparing data for an analysis.
 The Framework also supports changes to procedures but we have not framed any such Tests in this form.

 An Amendment Test Response.result SHOULD consist of a set of key:value pairs, where the key is the InformationElement to be modified, and the value is the proposed new value for that InformationElement.
 The Response.result key:value pairs SHOULD be a JSON serialization of the proposed changes.

-Under the Framework (bdqffdq:), amendments may propose changes to processes as well as data, no structure is proposed for such an Amendment Test Response.result, and implementers MAY develop their own structures and serialisations for such Amendment Test Response.results.
+Under the Framework (bdqffdq:), amendments may propose changes to processes as well as data, no structure is proposed for such an Amendment Test Response.result, and implementers MAY develop their own structures and serializations for such Amendment Test Response.results.

 Nothing in this section should be taken as a requirement for a particular format or serialization of bdqffdq:Assertions or Responses.
 Implementations MAY serialize Assertions in any appropriate form.